 Introducing Parque Nacional Volcán Turrialba

 Turrialba was declared a national park in 1955, and protects a 2km radius around the volcano.
-Below the summit, the park consists of montane rain and cloud forest, dripping with moisture and mosses, full of ferns, bromeliads and even stands of bamboo.
+Below the summit, the park consists of mountain rainforest and cloud forest, dripping with moisture and mosses, full of ferns, bromeliads and even stands of bamboo.
 Although small, these protected habitats shelter 84 species of birds and 11 species of mammals.

-Although the craters are not nearly as dramatic as Poás or Irazú, the lack of infrastructure (and tourists) gives the summit a wild and natural feeling that is absent from more-touristed volcanoes.
+Although the craters are not nearly as dramatic as Poás or Irazú, the lack of infrastructure and tourists gives the summit a wild and natural feeling.